BCAdri/BCAdri/README.md

-# Hey, I'm [Tu nombre] 👋
+# Hey, I'm Adrian Barroso 👋

-I'm a web developer based in Spain, recently graduated in **DAW** (Web Application Development) with additional training in cybersecurity.
+I'm a web developer based in Spain, graduated in **DAW** (Web Application Development) with additional training in cybersecurity.
 I enjoy building clean, functional interfaces and thinking about what happens behind them.

 Currently looking for my first professional role — open to frontend, fullstack or anything in between.